anup-cloudguru/foundational-linux-training-projects/02-system-access-and-file-management/13-copying-directories.md

 ## **Chapter 13: Copying Directories**

 ### **Introduction**
 In this chapter, we’ll explore how to copy directories in Linux.
 While we’ve previously covered file management techniques, copying directories is an essential skill, particularly when managing configuration files or backups.
-This command ensures that all contents, including subdirectories and files, are copied over correctly, preserving the directory structure.
+The `cp -R` command ensures that all contents, including subdirectories and files, are copied over correctly, preserving the directory structure.

 ---